ecomfe/veui-docs/one/docs/en-US/getting-started/index.md

 ### Babel plugin

-You need to configure the auto-generated `babel.config.js` as follows:
+Modify the `babel.config.js` generated in the project root directory as follows:

 ```js
 module.exports = {